Title: First Annual Message to the Congress

 Indirectly the farmer must be relieved by a reduction of national and local taxation.
 He must be assisted by the reorganization of the freight-rate structure which could reduce charges on his production.
 To make this fully effective there ought to be railroad consolidations.
 Cheaper fertilizers must be provided.

 He must have organization.
-His customer with whom he exchanges products o he farm for those of industry is organized, labor is organized, business is organized, and there is no way for agriculture to meet this unless it, too, is organized.
+His customer with whom he exchanges products of the farm for those of industry is organized, labor is organized, business is organized, and there is no way for agriculture to meet this unless it, too, is organized.
 The acreage of wheat is too large.
 Unless we can meet the world market at a profit, we must stop raising for export.
 Organization would help to reduce acreage.
-Systems of cooperative marketing created by the farmers themselves, supervised by competent management, without doubt would be of assistance, but, the can not wholly solve the problem.
-Our agricultural schools ought to have thorough courses in the theory of organization and cooperative marketing.

 Diversification is necessary.
 Those farmers who raise their living on their land are not greatly in distress.
 Such loans as are wisely needed to assist buying stock and other materials to start in this direction should be financed through a Government agency as a temporary and emergency expedient.